 We had been in Germany about 6 weeks, since late November, but this was our first day in the snow.
 It began to snow in Dresden earlier that day when we boarded the train for Cottbus.
 Up until then it had been a mild winter in most of Europe, quite unseasonal, we were told.

 Now, you may be wondering: Where is Cottbus?
 Why visit Cottbus?
 I’ve never heard of Cottbus…

 Cottbus, population about 100,000, is a university city in the state of Brandenburg, Germany.
 It is located on the River Spree, about 125 km southeast of Berlin and 20 km from the Polish border.
-Cottbus is the cultural centre of the Wends, one of two minority Slavic people groups living in eastern Germany.
+Cottbus is the political and cultural centre of the Lower Sorbs, or Wends, one of two minority Slavic people groups living in eastern Germany.
 Many signs in Cottbus are bilingual: in the local language (Wendish / Lower Sorbian) and German.

 Our visit to Cottbus was personal.

 My great-great-great-grandfather George Proposch (1799-1877) and his family migrated to Australia from Babow, near Cottbus, in 1854.
 The family belonged to the Wendish people group.

 I wanted to see for myself where they came from, where they lived and, hopefully, meet some descendants of the Proposch family who live in that part of Germany.
 That was my mission.

 At 3:00 pm, after settling in to our apartment, while there was still daylight we decided to venture outside.
 It was snowing and the temperature was 7 degrees below zero.
 We donned many layers of clothing to help us brave the cold.